kool-engine/kool/README.md

 I have a few features on my wishlist, which I may (or may not) implement in the future (in no particular order):
 - Screen-space reflections
 - Shadow mapping for point lights
-- A vertex shader node for skeletal animations
 - Rendering backend for WebGPU

 Apart from that there are about one million things I could (and maybe will) optimize further (especially in the Vulkan code)